HarshitBK/NLP-Assignment1/README.md

 ## Answer 2
 data_sources.xlxs - corresponds to the table of downloaded and scraped data sources along with their sizes in GBs.

+## Answer 3
+The datasets on the server are in .txt format.

 ## Answer 4
 Punjabi_Bad_Words_list.txt is the list of Punjabi bad words used for cleaning

+## Answer 5
+The data_cleaner.py is the code for removing bad words, pornographic content, hate and abuse.
+We have made use of the "Punjabi_Bad_Words_list.txt". data_cleaner2.py is an altenrative code used specifically for the scraped data which also removes some urdu words along with the Punjabi bad words, because a lot of our scraped data contained urdu text.

 ## Answer 6
 Cleaned_Downloaded_Data.csv - corresponds to the table of cleaned downloaded data